|Deadrise/Transom||18 deg.||Water Cap||

 Our test boat was fitted with a 260-hp catalyzed MerCruiser 5.0 L MPI engine turning a 17'' pitch Mercury Enertia prop.

 The port console has a door shaded gray to reduce glare.
 The door is held closed, and kept from vibrating, by both a rubber latch and a stainless latch/handle.
-Options for this compartment include a cabinet sink and head upgrade ($491), plus either a Porta-Potti with opening portlight ($382), or a pump-out Porta-Potti ($475).
+The head compartment has an opening portlight with a standard Porta-Potti.
+Options for this compartment include a cabinet sink and head upgrade ($511) or a pump-out Porta-Potti ($494).

 The grey door cuts down on glare.
 The glove box is shallow but lockable and includes cargo net storage inside.
 Notice the white rubber latch just above the stainless latch.